 ATTN: Marc Morin

-Subject: Request for extension — CSCN TIF 126 report on updates to auditing (Appendix A of the CO Code Assignment Guideline)
+Subject: Request for extension — CSCN TIF 126 report on updates to auditing (Appendix A of the Canadian CO Code Assignment Guideline)

 Dear Sir,

 On 5 February 2024, Telecom Regulatory Policy CRTC 2024-26 set out the Commission’s determinations to implement Thousands-Block Pooling (TBP) in Canada and requested that the CRTC Interconnection Steering Committee (CISC), through the Canadian Steering Committee on Numbering (CSCN), develop recommendations to strengthen number assignment measures with a focus on preserving geographic NANP numbering resources during and after TBP implementation.
 In response, on 11 July 2024, the CSCN filed consensus report CNRE144B (CSCN Response to Telecom Regulatory Policy 2024-26, paragraph 51).
 In CNRE144B, the CSCN noted that the audit provisions in Appendix A – Audits of the Central Office Code (NXX) Assignment Guideline should be revisited following the Commission’s determination on CNRE144B.